AlessandraMorita/Nutritional_Table/README.md

 # Nutritional Information Project
 ### Introduction

 This is a React web application.
 This app was developed to help me replace foods in my diet.
-It suggests substitute foods and calculates the required amount of it.
+It lists substitute foods and calculates the required amount of it.
+You can also add a new food to the list.
+All you have to do is add the nutritional values of the new food.
+It's responsive, so I can use it on any device, whether on a cell phone or on a computer.

 Contents
 ========